ALB Ingress Controller configuration

 field string Define conditions to add.

-Available values hostHeader, pathPattern, and httpHeader
+Supported values: hostHeader, pathPattern, httpHeader

-hostHeader.values[n] string Host value
+hostHeader.values[n] string Host value.

-pathPattern.values[n] string Path value
+pathPattern.values[n] string Path value.

-httpHeader.key string Header key value
+httpHeader.key string Header key value.

 Example codes